enketo/enketo/packages/enketo-transformer/README.md

 ### Test

--   run tests with `npm test`
+-   run tests with `yarn test`
--   run tests in watch mode with `npm run test:watch`
--   Tests can be run in watch mode for [TDD](https://en.wikipedia.org/wiki/Test-driven_development) workflows with `npm run test-watch`, and support for debugging in [VSCode](https://code.visualstudio.com/) is provided.
+-   Tests can be run in watch mode for [TDD](https://en.wikipedia.org/wiki/Test-driven_development) workflows with `yarn run test:watch`, and support for debugging in [VSCode](https://code.visualstudio.com/) is provided.
 For instructions see [./#debugging-test-watch-mode-in-vscode](Debugging test watch mode in VSCode) below

 #### Debugging test watch mode in VSCode